openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 Sends a toast message to a webOS device with custom icon.
 The first parameter is the IP address of your TV.
 The second parameter for the icon has to be provided as a URL.
-To use openhab's icon set you could send this URL for example: http://localhost:8080/icon/energy?state=UNDEF&format=png
+To use openHAB's icon set you could send this URL for example: http://localhost:8080/icon/energy?state=UNDEF&format=png
 The third parameter is the message you want to display.

 ### Launch a URL